gaurav-dalvi/scripts/contiv-related/Contiv-Intro.md

 #### Netmaster:

 This one binary performs so many tasks for Contiv.
 Its REST API server which can handle multiple requests simultaneously.
 It learns routes and distributes to Netplugin nodes.
 It acts as resource manager which does resource allocation of IP addresses, VLAN and VXLAN IDs for networks.
 It uses distributed state store like etcd or consul to save all the desire runtime of for contiv objects.
-Because of which contiv becomes completely stateless, scalabel and restart-able.
-Netmaster has in built heartbeat mechanism ,through which it can talk to peer netmasters.
+Because of which contiv becomes completely stateless, scalable and restart-able.
+Netmaster has in built heartbeat mechanism, through which it can talk to peer netmasters.
 This avoids risk of single point failure.
 Netmaster can work with external integration manager (Policy engine) like ACI.

 #### Netplugin:

 Each Host agent (Netplugin) is actually implementing [CNI](https://github.com/containernetworking/cni/blob/master/SPEC.md) or [CNM](https://github.com/docker/libnetwork/blob/master/docs/design.md) networking model adopted by popular Container orchestration engines like Kubernates, Docker Swarm, Mesos, Nomad etc. It does communication with netmaster over REST Interface.
 In addition to this Contiv uses json-rpc to distribute endpoints from netplugin to netmaster.
 Netplugin handles Up/Down events from contiv networks, Groups.
-It does co-ordination with other entities eg: fetching policies, creating container interface, Request IP allocation, program host forwarding.
-Netplugin using contiv's custom open-flow based pipeline on linux host.
+It does co-ordination with other entities e.g.: fetching policies, creating container interface, Request IP allocation, program host forwarding.
+Netplugin using contiv's custom open-flow based pipeline on Linux host.
 It communicates with OpenVswtich (OVS) via ovs driver.
 Contiv currently uses OVS for their data path.
-Plugin architecture of Contiv, makes it very easy to plug in any data path (eg: VPP, BPF etc).
+Plugin architecture of Contiv, makes it very easy to plug in any data path (e.g.: VPP, BPF etc).
 Netplugin also listens and performs

 ### Contiv's Custom Open-Flow based Pipeline: